 In addition to a slew of incentives they offer for opening an account, they've also got a pretty robust mobile app.
 It also comes with all the typical offerings like an extensive ATM network, debit cards, ACH transfers, and mobile depositing.
 That way you'll always be able to accept an eCommerce payment.

 The only real drawback to the Chase Business Complete Checking account is that it has a monthly fee.
 This fee of $12 is waived as long as there is $1,500 in the account regularly.
+For businesses, this should be simple with good cash management practices.

 Still, the benefits far outweigh this potential cost.
 If you come up with profitable eCommerce business ideas regularly, you definitely want an account that you can grow with.